 To ensure your gift is earmarked for LEAP Fund, please select 'LEAP Fund' from the drop down menu on the giving form.

 Pinky was surrendered to PARL in October of 2020.
 He was just about a year old and had already had several homes and experienced some trauma along the way.
 Pinky was fearful of men and strangers and does not like other dogs or animals.
 When people he didn't know walked by his kennel, he would growl and run to the back and cower.
 Thanks to PARL's LEAP Fund, Pinky started to work with a professional trainer and over the course of many months, became more confident and showed great improvement.
-He is currently pending adoption and his new family will benefit from additional training sessions post-adoption thanks to PARL's LEAP Fund.
+He was adopted in May 2021 and benefited from additional training sessions post-adoption thanks to PARL's LEAP Fund.

 This pair of senior cats was surrendered to PARL in early 2021.
 Both needed extensive dental surgeries and teeth cleaning.
 Raja was diagnosed with ocular melanoma and underwent surgery to remove his eye.
 These medical conditions meant they would have an extended stay in our care prior to adoption.
 Thankfully, PARL's new Community Cat Housing Room provided plenty of space and enrichment for these cats to explore and enjoy.
 They also got to interact with other cats in the community room.
 This space is a permanent part of our animal housing now and supplies for this room are funded in part through the LEAP Fund.